Connect on Social Media

 - Denote a topic of conversation or participate in a larger linked discussion by using specific hashtags (e.g., #RaiseTheCaps, #FundScience).

 FASEB urges Congress to provide robust, sustained, and predictable budget increases for science funding agencies.
-Find out why this investment is critical: #FASEBOnTheHill #FundScience #FY21
+Find out why this investment is critical: #FASEBOnTheHill #FundScience #FY24

-Retweet and tag your lawmakers to urge them to support increased funding for scientific research! #FASEBOnTheHill #FundScience #FY21
+Retweet and tag your lawmakers to urge them to support increased funding for scientific research! #FASEBOnTheHill #FundScience #FY24

 Congress must continue to provide increases for @NIH in order to address daunting public health issues, including infectious diseases and an aging U.S. population.
-To do so, FASEB recommends NIH funding of at least $44.7 billion in #FY2021. #FASEBOnTheHill #FundScience #FundNIH #FY21
+To do so, FASEB recommends NIH funding of at least $50.9 billion in #FY2024. #FASEBOnTheHill #FundScience #FundNIH #FY24

-Despite Congress’s renewed commitment to @NIH, public funding for research has not kept pace with the scientific challenges and opportunities facing our nation.
-See FASEB’s recommended funding for NIH in #FY21 #FASEBOnTheHill #FundScience #FundNIH
+Despite Congress’ renewed commitment to @NIH, public funding for research has not kept pace with the scientific challenges and opportunities facing our nation.
+See FASEB’s recommended funding for NIH in #FY24 #FASEBOnTheHill #FundScience #FundNIH

-Congress: Did you know @NSF has not seen a real budget increase in nearly 20years? #NSFMatters FASEB recommends an NSF funding level of at least $9.4 billion in #FY21. #FASEBOnTheHill #FundScience
+Congress: Did you know @NSF has not seen a real budget increase in nearly 20 years? #NSFMatters FASEB recommends an NSF funding level of at least $15.7 billion in #FY24. #FASEBOnTheHill #FundScience

 In partnership with @NIH, @NSF plays a key role in advancing health and other critical priorities.
-FASEB recommends an NSF funding level of at least $9.4 billion in #FY21. #FASEBOnTheHill #FundScience #NSFMatters
+FASEB recommends an NSF funding level of at least $15.7 billion in #FY24. #FASEBOnTheHill #FundScience #NSFMatters

-Investments in the biological sciences are critical 2 address the current crisis and prevent future outbreaks #FundNIH #FundScience
+Investments in the biological sciences are critical to address the current crisis and prevent future outbreaks. #FundNIH #FundScience

-New study funded by @NIH found virus that causes COVID-19 can be detected on surfaces longer than expected providing critical info 2 help prevent infection #FundNIH
+A study funded by @NIH found the virus that causes COVID-19 can be detected on surfaces longer than expected, providing critical info to help prevent infection. #FundNIH

-Scientific discovery and data provided the foundation for tremendous technologicaland societal advances in the US.
-Rely on science 2 fight COVID-19! #FundScience
+Scientific discovery and data provided the foundation for tremendous technological and societal advances in the U.S. Rely on science to fight COVID-19. #FundScience

 Harnessing the Power of Facebook